US debt ceiling: How default could affect you – DW – 05/09/2023

 The US government could start to run out of money if Congress fails to raise the debt ceiling by the end of the month.
-As President Biden meets with Republican leaders, DW looks at the wider impact of a debt default.
+DW looks at the wider impact of a debt default.

 https://p.dw.com/p/4R4Pc